Reading List - Books That Have Impacted My Alternative Lifestyle

 The Humanure Book by Joseph Jenkins.
 For most of my interns, my composting toilet is their first experience with humanure.
 This book is a classic for environmentalists and preppers alike.
 (A prepper is a term used to describe survivalists actively planning for emergencies)

 Why is this book listed under self-sufficiency you may ask?
-Having a composting toilet allows you to be free of utilities, is energy conservative, environmentally friendly, and perfect for independent off-grid living.
+Having a composting toilet allows you to be free of utilities, is energy-conservative, environmentally friendly, and is perfect for independent off-grid living.

 Organic Farming: